From Frugal To Fuck It: The Evolution Of My Thoughts On Spending Money

 Chill Bro

-My last two years or so before retirement something shifted.
+During my last two years or so before retirement something shifted.
 It might have been because compound interest was working its magic and making my net worth growth feel exponential (see below) or it might have been that I finally realized a few hundred dollars here or there wasn’t a big deal in the grand scheme of my net worth.

 Regardless, whatever happened, I started being chill with money.
 And not just reverting to my previously “I’m fine” frugal ways.
 I started being a chill bro about it.
 Instead of checking my budget before making a decision I had a type of flippancy that would have shocked Young Purple.
 For example, my partner would ask me “Want to split this $200 wedding gift?” and I’d reply “Sure, whatever you want.”